-- Always take your insulin or oral (by mouth) diabetes medicine.
-Do not stop taking diabetes medicine without advice from your health care provider, nurse or diabetes educator. - For people with type 1 diabetes, test urine for ketones if blood glucose is more than 250 mg/dL.
-If ketones are present, test blood glucose and urine ketones every 3 to 4 hours. - If your blood glucose is more than 200 mg/dL, drink at least 1⁄2 to 1 cup of sugar-free liquid every hour.
+Always take your insulin or oral diabetes medicine.
+Do not stop taking diabetes medicine without advice from your health care provider, nurse or diabetes educator.

+For people with type 1 diabetes, test urine for ketones if blood glucose is more than 250 mg/dL.
+If ketones are present, test blood glucose and urine ketones every 3 to 4 hours.

+If your blood glucose is more than 200 mg/dL, drink at least 1⁄2 to 1 cup of sugar-free liquid every hour.
 Examples of sugar-free liquids:

 - water

-- diet soda
+- diet pop

 - diet gelatin

-- diet flavored ice on a stick
+- diet Popsicles®

 - unsweetened tea

-- other helpful liquids include salt-containing broth and soup
+- other helpful liquids include salt-containing broth and soup.

-- If your blood glucose is less than 200 mg/dL, some of your liquids should contain carbohydrate.
+If your blood glucose is less than 200 mg dL, some of your liquids should contain carbohydrate.
 Examples of liquids that contain carbohydrate:

-- regular soda
+- regular pop

 - regular gelatin

 - juices

-- sports beverages
+- Gatorade[®].

-- When you do feel like eating again, the extra liquids should be sugar-free.
-Start with carbohydratecontaining foods that are easy to tolerate every few hours such as: - $-\frac{1}{2}$ cup cooked cereal - 6 saltine crackers - 3 graham crackers - $-\frac{1}{2}$ cup custard, yogurt, sherbet or pudding. - Test your blood glucose every 4 hours during the day and at least once during the night. - Keep a record of the times and numbers of your blood glucose and urine ketones. - Have someone at home with you or tell someone that you are sick so he or she will check on you.
+When you do feel like eating again, the extra liquids should be sugar-free.
+Start with carbohydrate-containing foods that are easy to tolerate every few hours such as:

+- 1⁄2 cup cooked cereal

+- 6 saltine crackers

+- 3 graham crackers

+- 1⁄2 cup custard, yogurt, sherbet or pudding.

+Test your blood glucose every 4 hours during the day and at least once during the night.

+Keep a record of the times and numbers of your blood glucose and urine ketones.

+Have someone at home with you or tell someone that you are sick so he or she will check on you.

+Ketones

 Ketones are by-products of fat breakdown in your body.
-When found in your urine, they indicate you're not eating enough calories at regular times during the day or that your blood glucose is too high.
+When found in your urine, they indicate that you're not eating enough calories at regular intervals during the day or that your blood glucose is too high.
 Most people with type 2 diabetes do not need to check for ketones.